stefanos87/container-kubernetes-tutorials/3-container_volumes/README.md

 ## Application demo scenario
 Application code is provided in */app* subfolder and can be run by launching *app-run.sh* script, available in the repository root folder.

+### Running application as a Docker container
-A *Dockerfile* is also provided to build and run the application as a container.
+A *Dockerfile* is provided to build and run the application as a Docker container.
+First you need to build the container image by running the *docker build* command as follows:

+**docker build -t robipozzi/rpozzi-restaurants:1.2 .**

 Once the container image is built, run the container with the following standard Docker run command, where */tmp/upload* is a folder inside the container filesystem (*docker-run-no-volume.sh* script is provided to automate this task avoiding errors):